First-Time Home Buyer Programs, Grants And Resources

 VA Native American Direct Loan

 If you’re a Native American who also happens to qualify for a VA loan for military service, one potential option for you would be to look at a VA Native American direct loan.

 For qualifying veterans looking to buy or get a rate/term refinance, this loan option offers you the ability to get into a home with no down payment.
-More than that though, the government sets an interest rate that’s at or below some of the best market rates you can get.
+More than that, though, the government sets an interest rate that’s at or below some of the best market rates you can get.
 It’s a 30-year fixed mortgage, and the rate currently is 3.75%.
 This could fluctuate based on activities in the financial markets.
 Finally, there’s a lower funding fee of 1.25% to get this loan.
 It can be built into the loan or paid at closing.
-The loan has to be for property on tribal land.
+The loan must be for property on tribal land.

 VA Grants For Those With Service-Connected Disabilities

 If you have a service-connected disability, the VA has a couple of options to help you get into a home that’s specially adapted to help you live independently or with family in an environment that minimizes the barriers imposed by your disability.
 These can be used to buy an adapted home, remodel an existing one or even construct a new one that will allow you to live in a more conducive environment.